openmelody/mt-plugin-theme-manager/README.md

 # Reference and Documentation

+## Admins: Navigating the Theme Dashboard

 A user can visit the Design menu and choose Theme Dashboard to interact with their current theme or apply a new theme.
 The Theme Dashboard is populated with information about the current theme and links to work with the theme, all of which can be specified by the theme designer.

+The Theme Dashboard featured a tabbed display of information.
+A brief overview:

+* About this Theme - Presents basic information about the installed theme: the name, version, and description, for example, along with a link to the theme designer, off-site documentation, and a PayPal donate button.
+  Additionally, a preview image of the theme on your site is presented.
+This image is refreshed periodically to be current.
+* Documentation - If the designer has provided documentation with the theme, it is presented here.
+Note that a designer may supply inline documentation displayed here, or they may provide off-site documentation (or both, or none).
+Each option has benefits.
+* Customization - The Customization tab provides an a way for designers and plugin developers to integrate links to tools that may be used to build a theme.
+Options like a link to Theme Options and Widgets may be included if those features are used in a theme.
+Additionally, Advanced Options provides a way to work with template listing page actions.
+* Templates - The Template Listing screen gets some minor reworking with inline notification of template republishing status (click the spinner next to an Index template)!
+* Change Theme - Detailed below.

+## Admins: Applying a Theme

-Apply a new theme by visiting the Theme Dashboard and clicking the "Apply a New Theme" link to get started.
-A paginated view of the installed themes appears.
+Apply a new theme by visiting the Theme Dashboard and clicking the **Change Theme** link to get started.
+A list of the installed themes appears.
 Here the user can see more detail about the theme (click the thumbnail) and select a theme to apply.
 After selecting a theme the user will be required to fill-in any fields marked "required" by the theme designer to finish the process.

 (Need to apply a theme to many blogs?
 Visit System Overview > Blogs and use the Apply Theme list action.)

-Keep reading for details on creating a theme that takes full advantage of all that Theme Manager offers!
+When applying a theme, Theme Manager will take a closer look at your Widgets and Widget Sets (if used).
+If either will change when applying the theme, you are given the opportunity to preserve the current Widgets and Widget Sets.
+This can be useful if, for example, you've created some custom Widgets and sorted them into a specific order in a Widget Set, and you want to save those changes to use in the new theme.

 ## Designers: Specifying Your Theme's Details